-L. & J.G.
+L. and J.G.
 Stickley: The Upstarts

 Yet they were clearly following in big brother's footsteps.
-In fact, in a 1907 catalog, Gustav Stickley warned that "some of my most persistent and unscrupulous imitators bear the same name as myself, and this fact is used to confuse purchasers," as David Cathers recounts in Furniture of the Amercan Arts and Crafts Movement.
+In fact, in a 1907 catalog, Gustav Stickley warned that "some of my most persistent and unscrupulous imitators bear the same name as myself, and this fact is used to confuse purchasers," as David Cathers recounts in Furniture of the American Arts and Crafts Movement.

-Together At Last
+Together at Last

 Eventually, Leopold and John George were able to openly reproduce Gustav's pieces.
 In 1916, Craftsman Workshops failed, and Gustav was bought out by his younger brothers.
 The conjoined company was briefly known as Stickley Associated Cabinetmakers, and then the Stickley Manufacturing Company.

-The Same, Only Different
+The Same but Different

-Stylistically and ideologically, the designs of Gustav Stickley and L.& J.G.
+Stylistically and ideologically, the designs of Gustav Stickley and L. and J.G.
 Stickley are quite similar: exemplifying a mantra of "honest," durable work, the furniture features simple, rectilinear lines, exposed joinery, decoration limited to hand-hammered hardware.
 It's usually made of oak.
 The main differences are in the details, recognizable mainly to Stickley scholars.
-Straying a bit from Gustav's boxy, sharp-edged ideal, L. & J.G's works often have more fluid curves.
+Straying a bit from Gustav's boxy, sharp-edged ideal, L. and J.G's works often have more fluid curves.
 Their tenon-locking keys are faceted, not rounded.
 Gustav's adjustable chairs used movable pegs, while his brothers used crossbars.